cortega26/pogo-analyzer/README.md

 The CLI prints an on-the-spot summary including the computed raid score and priority tier without generating files.
 If you already have the exclusive move unlocked, add `--has-special-move` to suppress the reminder.
+Use `--target-cp` to tell the CLI what raid-ready CP you're aiming for; it only flags builds as underpowered when a target is provided.

 ## Library examples